-The geosynthetic can also be assumed to act as a tensioned membrane, which supports the wheel loads (Figure 4c).
+The geosynthetic can also be assumed to act as a tensioned membrane, which supports the wheel loads (Figure 3c).
 In this case, the reinforcement provides a vertical reaction component to the applied wheel load.
 This tensioned membrane effect is induced by vertical deformations, leading to a concave shape in the geosynthetic.
 The tension developed in the geosynthetic contributes to support the wheel load and reduces the vertical stress on the subgrade.
-However, significant rutting depths are necessary to realize this effect.
-Higher deformations are required to mobilize the tension of the membrane for decreasing stiffness of the geosynthetic.
-In order for this type of reinforcement mechanism to be significant, there is a consensus that the subgrade CBR should be below 3 (Barksdale et al. 1989).
+High deformations (i.e. high rutting depth) are required to mobilize this mechanism.
+This reinforcement mechanism has been reported to develop only in cases with subgrade CBR values below 3 (Barksdale et al. 1989).